sato-susumu/ss_mecanum/README.md

 * Control of Mecanum wheel car by ROS (Robot Operating System)
 * Robot operation with keyboard or joystick
-* Creating a map using the Intel RealSense Tracking Camera T265
+* Creating a map using LiDAR and Tracking Camera

 Details are described in the [document(Japanese)](/docs/index.md).